intel/he-toolkit/README.md

 Please follow the next steps to add a new command where `TODO-ACTION` must be replaced by a word or set of words that described the function of the new command.

-a) Create a new python file inside [kit](kit) directory and peform the following steps:
+a) Create a new python file inside [kit](kit) directory and perform the following steps:

 * Name the file as command_TODO-ACTION.py